SPI COMMUNICATION PROTOCOL

-SPI stands for Serial Peripheral Interface, and was initially developed by Motorola.
-It is full-duplex (data can be sent in both directions at once), and is ideally suited to sending data streams between devices.
-Speeds of 10MHz or more are achievable.
+SPI (Serial Peripheral Interface) is a communication protocol commonly used to talk between microcontrollers/FPGAs and peripheral ICs on circuit boards.
+The SPI protocol was initially developed by Motorola.
+It is full-duplex (data can be sent in both directions at once), and is ideally suited to sending medium-speed data streams (typical rates up to 10-24Mbps1) between devices on the same PCB.
 It is a de-facto standard, which means there is no governing body that defines and regulates the protocol.
 This means there a quite a number of protocol variants.

-- SPI can have an arbitrary data/frame length
+- SPI can have an arbitrary data/frame length.

-- Most logic analysers support SPI decoding
+- Most logic analysers support SPI decoding.

 - When configured in the standard manner, SPI requires 1 extra control line (for the slave select signal) from the master for every extra slave added to the SPI bus.
 This can take up more space and I/O pins for designs with a large number of SPI devices.